Basile-Terv/Bayesian_model_comparison/README.md

 ## Introduction

-In this paper, we discuss the marginal likelihood as a model comparison tool, and fundamentally re-evaluate whether it is the right metric for predicting generalization of trained models, and learning parameters.
+In this paper, the authors discuss the marginal likelihood as a model comparison tool, and fundamentally re-evaluate whether it is the right metric for predicting generalization of trained models, and learning parameters.
 - We discuss the strengths and weaknesses of the marginal likelihood for model selection, hypothesis testing, architecture search and hyperparameter tuning.
 - We show that the marginal likelihood is answering an entirely different question than the generalization question: "how well will my model generalize on unseen data?", which makes the difference between hypothesis testing and predicting generalization.
 - We show that optimizing the marginal likelihood can lead to overfitting and underfitting in the function space.